awsdocs/aws-glue-developer-guide/doc_source/start-console-overview.md

    + A trigger that is based on a cron schedule\.

-   + A trigger that is event\-based; for example, the completion of another job can start an AWS Glue job\.
+   + A trigger that is event\-based; for example, the successful completion of another job can start an AWS Glue job\.

    + A trigger that starts a job on demand\.